coderdojo-malmo/processing-example-rectangle/README.md

 ##

-There are 8 git tags, named 'step-1' .. 'step-8'
+There are 8 git tags, named `step-1` .. `step-8`, just checkout one step at the time.

 ```
 git co step-1